Audio Play: Doctor Whooves Adventures

-The Search: The Doctor and his allies search for a mysterious figure.note This was a surprise "Happy Birthday" message for Squeak, the leader of Pony in a Box Productions.
+- The Search: The Doctor and his allies search for a mysterious figure.note

 This series provides examples of:

-Alternate Universe: Almost all the shows made by Pony In A Box Productions take place in a single universe, known as "The Boxiverse," and are in canon with one another.
-It's slightly different from the main MLP universe; for example, while Daring Do is fictional in the main universe, in the Boxiverse, she was real and those books document her adventures.
+- Alternate Universe: Almost all the shows made by Pony In A Box Productions take place in a single universe, known as "The Boxiverse," and are in canon with one another.
+It's slightly different from the main MLP universe.

-Anachronic Order: "Shadows Of The Lunar Republic," takes place before "Wrong Way Backwards," despite being released later.
+- Anachronic Order: "Shadows Of The Lunar Republic" and "Bells of Fate" take place before "Wrong Way Backwards," despite being released later.

 Doctor: "This has been a Pony in a Box producti-"

 Doctor: "What?
 I'm announcing the end credits, you know, the people who make these things."